 Modify Condition No. 20 - External Colours and Materials (Shop, Pub and Hotel) to read as follows:

 External Roofing - The external finish to the roof of the Shop and Pub shall have a medium to dark range in order to minimise solar reflections to neighbouring properties.
 Light colours such as off white, cream, silver or light grey colours are not permitted.
-This requirement does not apply to the Hotel Motel Accommodation building, which is to be constructed in accordance with the finishes and materials specified on Drawing No. A13.101, Revision C, prepared by Warren and Mahoney dated 13 June 2025.
+This requirement does not apply to the Hotel Motel Accommodation building, which is to be constructed in accordance with the finishes and materials specified on Drawing No. A13.101, Revision D, prepared by Warren and Mahoney dated 26 June 2025.

 Anti Graffiti Coating - The finishes of the walls (and electricity substation) with frontage to Frenchs Forest Road East and Warringah Road must be finished in heavy duty long life, ultra violet resistant coating with a high resistance to solvents and chemicals as an anti-graffiti coating easily cleaned by solvent wipe.